 #7: Chinese Skullcap Root - This simple root has been used for centuries in Traditional Chinese Medicine to relieve joint discomfort.
 Today, we know it's an important source of baicalein and wogonin, two very powerful flavonoids that promote a healthy inflammatory response.

 #8 and #9: Barberry and Chinese Goldthread - (Coptis chinensis).
 These herbs are both rich natural sources of a phytonutrient called berberine.
 Berberine supports healthy levels of COX-2 enzyme.

-Reduloxin is manufactured in the USA from globally sourced ingredients by Formulation Technology, Inc. in a facility that is GMP registered by NSF® International.
+Reduloxin is manufactured in the USA from globally sourced ingredients by Formulation Technology, Inc.

 Give your body the support it needs to maintain healthy inflammatory response with Reduloxin.